unlox775/security_poc/README.md

 The Have I Been Pwned Domain Report Tool is a straightforward command-line utility that interacts with the HIBP API to generate a report on email breaches for a specified domain.
 Users with an HIBP account can use this tool to extract information about compromised emails linked to their domain and analyze the breaches in detail.
 The tool outputs a CSV file that lists breached emails, categorizes the types of data exposed (like passwords or phone numbers), and provides the dates of these breaches.

+The tool was created to fill a gap in the Have I Been Pwned (HIBP) export feature, specifically to simplify the process of identifying the type of data compromised in breaches.
+By categorizing breach details into distinct columns for different types of data within a CSV, it makes it straightforward to look at only breaches you are concerned about, such as ones compromizing passwords.

 **Usage**: Execute `tools/haveibeenpwned_domain_report example.com | tee ~/Downloads/$(date +%Y-%m-%d)_hibp-example.com.csv` in the terminal.
 Replace `example.com` with the domain you're investigating.

 > :warning: **Note**: Before executing the command, make sure to set the environment variable `HAVEIBEENPWNED_KEY` with your Have I Been Pwned API key.
 This key is required to interact with the HIBP API and generate the domain report.